Green Cards

 A loved one may qualify for a green card if he/she falls into one of three categories:

-• An immediate relative of a U.S. citizen – There is no cap in the number of immediate relatives a U.S. citizen can sponsor and it may take several months before the petition is approved.
+• An immediate relative of a U.S. citizen – There is no cap on the number of immediate relatives a U.S. citizen can sponsor, and it may take several months before the petition is approved.
 Immediate relatives include spouses, unmarried children under 21 years of age, parents (if the U.S. citizen child is at least 21 years old), stepchildren (if the marriage occurs prior to the child’s 18th birthday), stepparents, and adopted children (in some cases).

 • A preference relative of a U.S. citizen or LPR – A preference relative will have to wait in line for years or even decades until they can obtain a green card.
-There are four preference levels: family first preference (i.e., unmarried children of a U.S. citizen), family second preference (i.e., spouses and unmarried children of LRPs), family third preference (i.e., married children of a U.S. citizen), and family fourth preference (i.e., siblings of U.S. citizens).
+There are four preference levels: family first preference (i.e., unmarried children of a U.S. citizen), family second preference (i.e., spouses and unmarried children of LPRs), family third preference (i.e., married children of a U.S. citizen), and family fourth preference (i.e., siblings of U.S. citizens).

 • An accompanying relative of a person in a preference category – A preference relative’s spouse and children may be included in the immigration process as “derivative” beneficiaries.